 It will form the terms of the agreement between you and the barrister.
 It is important that you read this letter and agree that it is correct.

 This will depend on two things; the type of case it is (how much work is involved and its complexity) and the experience of the barrister you are instructing.
-At 15 New Bridge Street we have a range of barristers who accept work on the Direct Access Scheme, from the very junior end up to our QC’s.
+At 15 New Bridge Street we have a range of barristers who accept work on the Direct Access Scheme, from Junior Barristers to Queen’s Counsel.

 The fee is payable before any work is completed on your case.

-If you may be eligible for legal aid, the barrister involved in your matter will advise you to approach a solicitor.
+Unfortunately we cannot accept direct access cases on a Legal Aid basis and we are not able to assist you in determining whether or not you are eligible for Legal Aid.
+However, the website of the Ministry of Justice offers a Legal Aid Eligibility Calculator.
+This can be accessed by clicking here.
+If you are eligible for legal aid, the barrister involved in your matter will advise you to approach a solicitor.
 It may be that the barrister will be able to make a recommendation to you about a suitable solicitor to deal with your case.

 No, barristers need to be specially trained before they can undertake work on the Direct Access Scheme.
 At 15 New Bridge Street we have an ever expanding team of barristers who have all undertaken this specialist training.

 15 New Bridge Street strive to provide a high quality service to all who instruct our barristers.
 In the unlikely event that you wish to lodge a complaint, we recognise that it is important to provide a suitable complaints procedure.
-If you have any concerns about the service you have received from either a barrister or the staff at 15 New Bridge Street you can view our internal complaints policy here [insert link].
+You can find full information on our complaints procedure here.
 All complaints will be treated in the strictest of confidence.

 Complaints and Investigations Department,